Nevers-School/C-Text-Editor/README.md

 - Search: `Ctrl-F`
 - Quit: `Ctrl-Q`

-## License

-Kilo is released under the MIT License.
-See `LICENSE` for more details.

 ## Acknowledgements

 Kilo is inspired by the [kilo](https://github.com/antirez/kilo) text editor created by Salvatore Sanfilippo.